World's Most Fascinating Shipwrecks

 Illegal Removal of Taconite

 Finding a preserved wooden sailing ship is incredibly rare so when it happens, it is nothing short of breathtaking.
-Last year, Canadian expeditions discovered the remains of the HMS Investigator at the bottom of the Arctic Ocean.
+In 2010, Canadian expeditions discovered the remains of the HMS Investigator at the bottom of the Arctic Ocean.

 Built in the 1840s, the Investigator was purchased by the Royal Navy in 1848 to search for the Sir John Franklin and his 120 men who disappeared several years earlier in the Arctic.
 When she was purchased, she underwent a refit to outfit her for Arctic Exploration.
 This included steel plating reinforcement, ventilation systems and heating systems.